 The criteria for assigning grades for the course are the following:

-- preparation of a poster/presentation at the end of the course (team-based)
+- Preparation of a team-based poster/presentation at the end of the course (30% of grade)

 Credit Hours: 3